Oshkosh Striker

 Oshkosh Striker at Hartsfield–Jackson Atlanta International Airport.

-The Oshkosh Striker is a specialized aircraft rescue and firefighting (ARFF) vehicle built by Oshkosh Corporation at the Pierce Mfg. facilities in Appleton, Wisconsin.
-There are three models of the Striker: 1500, 3000, 4500.
+The Oshkosh Striker is a specialized aircraft rescue and firefighting (ARFF) vehicle built by Oshkosh Corporation at Pierce Manufacturing facilities in Appleton, Wisconsin.
+There are three models of the Striker: 4x4, 6x6, 8x8.
 All models are available with a snozzle capable of piercing an aircraft fuselage to dispense fire retardant material within a cabin or cargo area.